Meet the team

 Executive Assistant

-Jenn Johnston oversees the administration for the Melbourne Poche Centre and provides executive support to the Director, Shawana Andrews.
+Jenn Johnston oversees the administration for the Melbourne Poche Centre, in addition to managing the Leadership program logistics and providing executive support to the Director, Professor Shawana Andrews.

-Jenn has over 25 years’ experience with the University of Melbourne, across various centres and departments including the Department of Microbiology, and the Doherty Institute for Infection and Immunity.
+Jenn has almost 30 years’ experience with The University of Melbourne, across various centres and departments including the Department of Microbiology, and the Doherty Institute for Infection and Immunity.

 Contact Jenn for general enquiries about the Melbourne Poche Centre.